Aronnax9000/Aronnax9000.github.io/YoullNeverLeaveHarlanAlive.md

-Sign Up
-You’ll Never Leave Harlan Alive
+# You’ll Never Leave Harlan Alive
 Patty Loveless

-[Verse 1]
 In the deep dark hills of eastern Kentucky
 That's the place where I traced my bloodline
 And it's there I read on a hillside gravestone
 "You'll never leave Harlan alive"

-[Verse 2]
-Oh my grandfather's dad crossed the Cumberland Mountains Where he took a pretty girl to be his bride
+Oh my grandfather's dad crossed the Cumberland Mountains
+Where he took a pretty girl to be his bride
-Said, "Won't you walk with me, out of the mouth of this holler Or we'll never leave Harlan alive"
+Said, "Won't you walk with me, out of the mouth of this holler

-[Chorus 1]
+Or we'll never leave Harlan alive"

 Where the sun comes up about ten in the morning
 And the sun goes down about three in the day
-And you fill your cup with whatever bitter brew you're drinkin' And you spend your life just thinkin' of how to get away
+And you fill your cup with whatever bitter brew you're drinkin'
+And you spend your life just thinkin' of how to get away

-[Verse 3]
 No one ever knew there was coal in them mountains
 'Til a man from the northeast arrived
-Waving hundred dollar bills, said, "I'll pay for your minerals" But he never left Harlan alive
+Waving hundred dollar bills, said, "I'll pay for your minerals"

-[Verse 4]
+But he never left Harlan alive

-Grandma sold out cheap and they moved out west of Pineville To a farm where Big Richland River winds
+Grandma sold out cheap and they moved out west of Pineville
+To a farm where Big Richland River winds
 And I bet they danced them a jig
 And they laughed and sang a new song
 "Who said we'd never leave Harlan alive"

-[Verse 5]
-But the times they got hard and tobacco wasn't selling And old granddad knew what he'd do to survive
+But the times they got hard and tobacco wasn't selling
+And old granddad knew what he'd do to survive
 He went and dug for Harlan coal
 And sent the money back to grandma
 But he never left Harlan alive.

-[Chorus 2]
 Where the sun comes up about ten in the morning
 And the sun goes down about three in the day
-And you fill your cup with whatever bitter brew you're drinkin' And you spend your life digging coal
+And you fill your cup with whatever bitter brew you're drinkin'
+And you spend your life digging coal
 From the bottom of your grave

-[Tag]
 You'll never leave Harlan alive